-The election of 1824 didn’t really end until 1825, or, some would argue, until 1828, when one of the bitterest contests in American politics finally came to a close and Andrew Jackson won the presidency.
+The election of 1824 didn’t really end until 1825, or, some would argue, until 1828.
+Then, one of the bitterest contests in American politics finally came to a close and Andrew Jackson won the presidency.

 Across the country, the hostilities spilled out in many ways.
-In a tiny New Hampshire town, known as Adams, it resulted in a name change.
+In a tiny New Hampshire town known as Adams, it resulted in a name change.

 Adams originally called itself New Madbury.
 Then in 1800 its name changed to Adams to honor John Adams, the president.